ARPA-E Award for Compact Nuclear Fusion Power

 Princeton Satellite Systems was founded by Mr. Michael Paluszek in 1992 to develop advanced space and terrestrial technology.
 It has developed a wide range of space and terrestrial technology including advanced spacecraft control and navigation systems, formation flying systems and terrestrial energy systems including solar, wind and nuclear fusion.

-One thought on “ARPA-E Award for Compact Nuclear Fusion Power
+One response to “ARPA-E Award for Compact Nuclear Fusion Power”

 I know that the PFRC has had very little funding until now.
 Hope that the small injection from ARPA-E will help move things along!